 KNOW BEFORE YOU GO:

-- Proper food storage for black bear habitat is required
+- Proper food storage for bear habitat is required

 - Fire Restrictions on the Okanongan NF prohibit alcohol and twig burning stoves and most campfires